SpenceKonde/ATTinyCore/README.md

 * 0.5 MHz (x313 only)
 * 128 kHz

-External crystal (all except 828 and x8 series):
+External crystal (all except 828, 43 and x8 series):
 * 20 MHz
+* 18.432 MHz*
 * 16 MHz
+* 14.7456 MHz*
 * 12 MHz
+* 11.0592 MHz*
+* 9.216 MHz*
 * 8 MHz
+* 7.3728 MHz*
 * 6 MHz
 * 4 MHz

-External crystal (in addition to above, x41, 1634 only in 1.1.4 and earlier, all chips except x8 and 828 on 1.1.5 and later):
-* 18.432 MHz
-* 14.7456 MHz
-* 11.0592 MHz
-* 9.216 MHz
-* 7.3728 MHz

 All available clock options for the selected processor will be shown in the Tools -> Clock menu.

-**Warning** When using weird clock frequencies (ones with a frequency (in MHz) by which 64 cannot be divided evenly), micros() is 4-5 times slower (~110 clocks) (It reports the time at the point when it was called, not the end, however, and the time it gives is pretty close to reality - w/in 1% or so).
+**Warning** When using weird clock frequencies (those other than 16MHz, 8MHz, 4MHz, 2MHz, 1MHz, 0.5MHz), micros() is 4-5 times slower (~110 clocks) (It reports the time at the point when it was called, not the end, however, and the time it gives is pretty close to reality - w/in 1% or so).
 This combination of performance and accuracy is the result of hand tuning for these clock speeds.
-For other clock speeds (for example, if you add your own), it will be slower still - hundreds of clock cycles - though the numbers will be reasonably accurate.
-Millis() is not effected, only micros() and delay().
+For other clock speeds (for example, if you add your own), it will be slower still - hundreds of clock cycles - though the numbers will be reasonably accurate. millis() is not effected, only micros() and delay().

-This differs from the behavior of official Arduino boards - the "stock" micros() executes equally fast at all clock speeds, but returns wrong values with anything that 64 doesn't divide evenly by.
+This differs from the behavior of official Arduino core - the "stock" micros() executes equally fast at all clock speeds, but simply returns wrong values for "weird" clock speeds.

 Assembler Listing generation